grimandgreedy/aria2tui/README.md

  - Aria2TUI was made to work on UNIX systems.
  - Changing many download options of an active task will restart the download (!!).
- - Note: This was created for personal use and so some of the code remains quite ugly and/or buggy and simply needs to be re-written.
+ - Note that aria2tui was created for personal use and so some of the code remains quite ugly and/or buggy and simply needs to be re-written.

 ## Aria2TUI uses
  - `curses`